 Overthinking and subjectivity can be the downfall of many traders.

 Searching too hard for a trade or having flexible rules for determining market state is not the road to disciplined and consistency in trading.

 When I started trading, I had a tendency to over think many things.
-“If in doubt think it out” was something I strongly adhered to but in the end, it simply caused me to see things that were not truly there.
+“If in doubt think it out” was something I strongly adhered to but in the end, it caused me to see things that were not truly there – like trend direction.